Embodying Place & Time

 Overlooked by Benbulben and Knocknarea, the workshop will take place at An Talamh, a wild working garden situated in West Sligo and home plus garden/cabin studio of Therese.
 The surrounding landscape has been a teacher of how to garden and how to receive the influence of the wider environment and its many inhabitants.

-The cost of the 15 CPD hour workshop, including facilitation by two trainers, lunches and evening meals:
+The cost of the 15 CPD hour workshop, including facilitation by two trainers and evening meals:

 A range of affordable accommodation is available locally.

 Therese and I are both registered psychotherapists (IAHIP) with more than 50 combined years in practice.
 Therese is also an accredited supervisor, offering eco supervision.
 Her work integrates an interest in the healing relationship, our relationship with nature and the use of creativity.
 Working through words, poetry, dreams, the body moving and dialogue with place, she offers a safe, contained and healing space.
 I am also a qualified psychotherapy trainer and draw upon my training in existential-phenomenology and wild therapy to facilitate deeper human-nature connectedness.
 I am particularly interested in the therapeutic mutuality which occurs when we fully engage with the other-than-human.